carevealed/image_rename_and_convert/readme.md

 about this directly.**

-If you are uncertain if you have Python 3.4 or higher installed, (on OSX or Linux) open up terminal and type:
+If you are uncertain if you have Python 3.4 or higher installed, (on OSX or Linux) open up terminal and type

     ```shell
     which python3